Relating nets and factorization algebras of observables: free field theories

-This suggests that one should be able to formulate the Wick rotation on the level of factorisation algebras (or nets).
-This calls for an algebraic version of the Osterwalder-Schrader axioms \cite{OS73}.
+The relation between the Euclidean and the Lorentzian framework is usually established via analytic continuation of Schwinger $n$-point functions using the Osterwalder-Schrader axioms \cite{OS73}.
+The relation of Schwinger functions to time-ordered products has been discussed in \cite{EE79}.
+We expect that one should be able to formulate the Wick rotation on the level of factorisation algebras (or nets).
 We want to address this issue in our future work.